awslabs/iot-app-kit/docs/SceneViewer.md

 - `dracoDecoder`

-  The configurations for a draco decoder.
+  (Optional) The configurations for a draco decoder.
 More information can be found [here](https://docs.aws.amazon.com/iot-twinmaker/latest/guide/scenes-before-starting.html)

-  - Type: Object
+  Type: Object

 - `locale`

-  The language for the texts displayed in the component.
+  (Optional) The language for the texts displayed in the component.
 Default to `en-US`.

   The supported locales can be found under `packages/scene-composer/translations` folder.

-  - Type: String
+  Type: String